KenzieMac130/CitrusToolbox/docs/CodeStyleGuide.md

 * Avoid small functions with internal SIMD implementations, one of SIMD's main benefits is that there are more registers to not get evicted from.

 ### Additional Features
-* Bit packing is allowed only internally in the implementation.
+* Bit packing is allowed but discouraged.
+* Unions should make their use case immediately obvious
+* Designated initializers are unfortunately not used for compatibility. :(
 * Variable length arrays are disabled.

 ## C++